swkkd/gowebapi/docs/ElementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementFindElementAttributes**
-> ItemsAttribute ElementFindElementAttributes(ctx, webId, optional)
+> ItemsAttribute ElementFindElementAttributes(a.client.ctx, webId, optional)
 Retrieves a list of element attributes matching the specified filters from the specified element.

 ### Required Parameters